-In the first half of 2019 7.0 tonnes of CO_2 emission is caused by the consumption of refrigerants in the production processes in Germany and cooling and freezing systems.
+In the first half of 2020 there was no consumption of refrigerants in the production processes in Germany and cooling and freezing systems.
 The systems for storage and transportable air conditioning-units are regarded as a closed system.
-Therefore only CO_2 -causing emissions of consumption are calculated.
+Therefore only CO_2 -causing emissions of consumption are calculated and in this period 0 tonnes of CO_2 emission.